 TIP OF DENMARK & OFFSHORE ISLANDS

-> Several hiking and camping excursions to "the tip" of Denmark <
+> Hiking and camping excursions to "the tip" of Denmark and its 13 unique islands <

 If we only had to pick one place to go in Denmark it could be the tip of Denmark – from Thy National Park in North West along the ocean to Skagen in North, where the landmass juts dramatically out into the sea on all sides.
 This is the expiration of mainland Europe, where mainland Europe meets Scandinavia.
 Or to be more precise: this top part of Denmark is actually an island, the northernmost island in mainland Europe, split from mainland Jutland by the enormous fjord, Limfjord.